ThinkDataEd/curriculum/docs/vocabulary/unit1.md

 ### spread

 !!! note ""
-    the distribution is at certain values
+    how dense the distribution is at certain values

 ### statistical questions